 You’ll not only see and hear different types of birds out there, but you’ll also see some exceptional growth.
 We happen to find several locations throughout the park with these exotic orange mushrooms.

-Just because a tree is hollowed out, doesn’t mean that there isn’t life in that tree.
+Just because a tree is hollowed out, doesn’t mean that there isn’t life left in that tree.
 As you can see, a new tree sprouted on the top of the lava tree!

 ‘Ohi’a Lehua History

-The ‘Ohi’a Lehua growing in the above picture “is a species of flowering evergreen tree in the myrtle family, Myrtaceae, that is endemic to the six largest islands of Hawaiʻi.
+The ‘Ohi’a Lehua growing in the above picture “is a species of a flowering evergreen tree in the myrtle family, Myrtaceae, that is endemic to the six largest islands of Hawaiʻi.
 It is an extremely variable tree, being 20–25 m (66–82 ft) tall in favorable situations, and a much smaller prostrate shrub when growing in boggy soils or directly on basalt.
 It produces a brilliant display of flowers, made up of a mass of stamens, which can range from fiery red to yellow.
 Many native Hawaiian traditions refer to the tree and the forests it forms as sacred to Pele, the volcano goddess, and to Laka, the goddess of hula.
-‘Ohi’a trees grow readily on lava, and are usually the very first plants to grow on new lava flows.” – Wikipedia – Metrosideros Polymorpha.
+‘Ohi’a trees grow readily on lava and are usually the very first plants to grow on new lava flows.” – Wikipedia – Metrosideros Polymorpha.

 There is a little Hawaiian history for you!